Recovering metric from full ordinal information: Construction of an estimate of the metric

-\begin{rem} This result implies that if $E_n$ converges to $E$ in Hausdorff metric, then the constructed $(E_n,d_n)$ also converge to $(E,d)$ in Gromov-Hausdorff metric.
+\begin{remark} This result implies that if $E_n$ converges to $E$ in Hausdorff metric, then the constructed $(E_n,d_n)$ also converge to $(E,d)$ in Gromov-Hausdorff metric.
 The hypotheses $\# E_n=n$ and $E_n\rightarrow E$ in Hausdorff metric implies that $E$ is precompact.
 Since it is also closed, $E$ is compact.
 To relax that hypothesis, one can assume that $E_n\cap B\rightarrow E\cap B$ for any closed ball $B$.
 In that case, the result states pointed Gromov-Hausdorff convergence of $(E_n,d_n)$ to $(E,d)$.
-Although, since the construction of $d_n$ uses the fact that the diameter of $(E,d)$ is $1$, its construction have to be slightly adjusted. \end{rem}
+Although, since the construction of $d_n$ uses the fact that the diameter of $(E,d)$ is $1$, its construction have to be slightly adjusted. \end{remark}

-This result has an extra logarithmic factor compared to the one of \cite{Ery2015}, which holds in $\mathbb{R}^k$ with a constant factor growing with $k$.
-It is not clear whether the logarithmic factor is a consequence of the method we use, or if it needed to obtained a result independent of $k$.
-Benefits of our result is that it holds in generic geodesic spaces $(E,d)$ and that a computable way to build the metric $d_n$ is provided.
+This result has an extra logaritheoremic factor compared to the one of \cite{Ery2015}, which holds in $\mathbb{R}^k$ with a constant factor growing with $k$.
+It is not clear whether the logaritheoremic factor is a consequence of the method we use, or if it is needed to obtain a result independent of $k$.
+Benefits of our result is that it holds in generic geodesic spaces $(E,d)$, it is not asymptotic and that a computable way to build an estimate of the metric $d_n$ is provided.